GBirkel/ljdump/README.txt

     Makes the script print far less status information to the console as it runs.

-  --sql
+  --nosql

-    Writes everything (entries, comments, userpic info) to a SQLite database instead of to individual files.
+    By defualt, this script writes everything (entries, comments, icon info) to a SQLite database instead of to individual files.
-    Useful for people who know how to work with a database.
-    The output works with all standard SQLite tools.
+    This flag turns that functionality off, and reverts to the old method of storing everything in individually numbered XML files.

   --fifty